JvThunder/my-react-blog-app/public/blogs/keys.md

 “Okay, can!”
 J replied.
 Coincidentally, he would be flying back to Singapore in a few days anyway.
 “When can I get it from you?”

-“Now?
+“Is now okay?
 I just arrived at the airport.”

 That response caught him a bit off guard.
 It was already close to midnight, his doors were locked, and the day felt long over.
 Still, after a short hesitation, J agreed and sent his address.
 Shortly after, they met.
 N handed him the keys, along with some snacks.
 A simple exchange.
 Nothing more.